bayeslife/readinglist/README.md

 #### The undoing project
 	Michael Lewis
+	A book about Amost Tverksy and Daniel Kahneman.
+Enjoyable and interesting the back story to their work.
+	I'm now now interesting the the Features of Similarity theory.

 #### Truth: How the Many Size to Every Stor Shape Our Reality
 	Hector Macdonald